 Film version 2013, CAZ’s Dublin Square Eyes or online: https://vimeo.com/68946188

-The expectation and imposition of motherhood is exacerbated by cultural norms and expectation.
 Mothers are often censured, blamed and removed from public life.
-Language confines and contains mothers in the same way that life sentencing for criminals, removes them from ‘normal society’.
+Language confines and contains mothers in the same way that life sentencing for criminals, removes them from normal society.

-Representation of the maternal is deeply problematic, and this work explores disjunctions with lived reality, as well as potential for aberrant non-stereotypical representation.
-Each maxim (the root of the word meaning doom and condemnation), is parodied and subverted in the hope that we can all ‘escape the prison house of language’ (Vincent Leich).
+Each maxim (the root of the word meaning doom and condemnation) is parodied and subverted in the hope that we can all ‘escape the prison house of language’ (Vincent Leich).

 Short actions performed over the course of a day were :Actions speak louder than words; What the mother sings to the cradle goes all the way down to the grave; A stitch in time saves nine; Necessity is the mother of invention;It’s no use crying over spilt milk;Time is a great teacher but unfortunately it kills all its pupils;Defenceless as babies are, they have their mothers at their command;The precursor of the mirror is mother’s face; The pot calling the kettle black.